-Community partners associated with the project planning, promotion, adoption - description of each party's commitment and role in the project.
-Include any involvement by Community Anchor Institutions (CAIs) including municipalities, chambers of commerce, economic development organizations, educational institutions, healthcare organizations, libraries, public safety, businesses, non-profits, and or other community stakeholders.
+Community partners associated with the project planning, promotion, and adoption includes the description of each party's commitment and role in the project.
+It also includes any involvement by Community Anchor Institutions (CAIs) including municipalities, chambers of commerce, economic development organizations, educational institutions, healthcare organizations, libraries, public safety, businesses, non-profits, and or other community stakeholders.